wasumayan/QuantumPortfolioOptimization/README.md

 ```

 3. **Run the Notebook**
-Open `hhlpp_final_verified_no_assemble.ipynb` in JupyterLab, Jupyter Notebook, or Google Colab.
+Open in JupyterLab, Jupyter Notebook, or Google Colab.
 Make sure to:
 - Run all cells sequentially
 - Use `Shift+Enter` to step through each part
 - View outputs inline (includes fidelity, circuit depth, measurement counts, and plots)